Release Date:2024/09/03

 Contents

-Cold Forging is a method of forming metals with high working pressure using high-precision dies at room temperature.
-The accuracy of the die is not easily affected by temperature and can be transferred to the final shape of the product (net shape) or a shape close to it (near-net-shape) through appropriate process design heat treatment and lubrication between processes.
+Cold forging is a metal forming method that uses high working pressure and high-precision dies at room temperature.
+Since the process is less affected by temperature, the accuracy of the die is directly transferred to the final product shape (net shape) or a shape close to it (near-net shape).
+Through proper process design, heat treatment, and lubrication between stages, cold forging can achieve highly accurate results.

 Here are some examples of simulations using the CAE software DEFORM.